 The song is a lament sung by the lover of one sentenced to die.
 I liked it so much but wondered how I possibly could play this snoozer at the Starlite.
 Some time before the T Heads incident I paired “Derry” on LP with the 12″ instrumental of New Order’s “Confusion” slowed from 45 rpm to 33.
 It was perfect.
 And David Byrne seemed to think so when he approached the booth to inquire.
 He seemed disappointed that it wasn’t something he might find at Aron’s Records two blocks down.
 Scott recalled recently, “Yes, I remember that day too.
 I looked over and saw him talking to you because the band was seated at a long table not far from the DJ booth.
 He was asking you about an Irish song and I thought, Mark is gonna be so jealous….”

 Two months later, in February of 1984 I met Rob Berg and we formed Bachelors Anonymous.
-In 1987 we did a string of gigs in the spring: Club Lingerie, Sunset Junction, and Rock Against AIDS among them (see our timeline).
+In the spring of 1987 we did a string of gigs: Club Lingerie, Sunset Junction, and Rock Against AIDS among them (see our timeline).
 It was at about that time we must have written “The Bells of La Brea.”
 It was simple: an antique ballad, which in the 1980s resonated with the ongoing Troubles in Northern Ireland, is adapted to the troubles borne by gay men in Los Angeles.
 (It resonates still: this September—not having paid attention until then—I found that the immigrant to the U.S. on my father’s side came from Ulster.4)

 I’m compelled to attribute two lyric lifts.
 1) My “your lover, your killer” mirrors “my brother, my killer” from Leonard Cohen’s famous “Famous Blue Raincoat.”
 2) My “In a scientist’s arms” is less obviously influenced by Laurie Anderson’s “O Superman (For Massenet)”’s “automatic arms/ Your electronic arms […]/ Your petrochemical arms.”